kscholty/SmartShuntINA226/README.md

 Make sure Battery - is connected to your GND potential.
 Otherwise the Volatge measurements will be invalid, since the INA226 has only one GND.
 Furthermore, you should use an isolated USB module to connect the D1 to the target.
 You can destroy your computer or Victron GSX if you connect it directly to the USB of the MCU.
 [I use this one](https://www.ebay.de/itm/164934927888?mkcid=16&mkevt=1&mkrid=707-127634-2357-0&ssspo=k80Mu6A-TbK&sssrc=2047675&ssuid=0YZwUxrsQgu&widget_ver=artemis&media=COPY)

-**Before you can use the sensor board you have to remove the shunt resistor soldered to that board and instead use a bigger shunt, e.g. a 100A/75mV. **
+__Before you can use the sensor board you have to remove the shunt resistor soldered to that board and instead use a bigger shunt, e.g. a 100A/75mV.__
 Make sure that the shunt supports the current your system produces.
 You can set the parameters of the shunt in the web interface.
 A wide variety of shunts can be found on EBay or other platforms.

 If you have a 48V System, be aware of the fact that the INA226 does only support voltages up to 36V (40V max).
 You need a voltage divider to make shure your sensor is not destroyed.
 The code assumes that you use a 470KOhm and a 1MOhm resistor, measuring across the 1MOhm towards GND. `( + --470K-- --1M -- GND )` This should work for a 16S LifePO4 battery.
 The smaller you choose the small resistor in comparison to the bigger one, the more accurate the measurement will be.

-The constant 'static const float VoltageFactor'  can be used to calibrate your sensor.
-Set it to 1 and then simply divide the real battery voltage by the value the sensor shows.
+The constant `static const float VoltageFactor`  can be used to calibrate your sensor.
+Set it to `1` and then simply divide the real battery voltage by the value the sensor shows.
 Currently this cannot be configured using the web interface.

 The following image shows how to connect the parts.
 ![Breadboard](https://github.com/kscholty/SmartShuntINA226/blob/master/Schema/SmartShunt_Steckplatine.png)

-Interfaces:
+## Interfaces:

 1) Web Interface.
     The web interface is quite self explanatory.
 It contains values to configure the shunt you are using.